 Below you can find a description of what will be taught in each class.
 Because of the uniqueness of the Da Xuan tradition, it is often very difficult to relate it to something familiar for those who are trying to get an idea of what it’s about.
 You may have heard of tai chi or qi gong, however the traditional ways of training these arts are very different to the popular culture version of these arts that are often found in most cities.
 Tai chi is not just for old people (in fact it will challenge the hardiest athlete!) and qi gong is just as much about being strong as it is about being relaxed.

-If you are unsure about what a class is about or if you want to attend, get in touch and I can elaborate further or arrange a trial class for you to attend with no obligations or fees.
+If after reading the descriptions you are still unsure of what a class is about, or if you want to attend, get in touch and I can elaborate further or arrange a trial class for you to attend with no obligations or fees.

-In this class we train the physical body using a series of basic exercises and various martial arts drills, both solo and with partners (called wai gong – external training).
+In this class we train the most critical part of our practice – the foundation.
+Here we build the physical body using a series of simple exercises, both solo and with partners (called wai gong – external training).

 The qualities we establish in the beginning are: